-An indoor succulent, shade-loving herb - and you will love it too.
+A genus of indoor, shade-loving succulents - and you will love them too.

 Common name : Pilea

 Family : Urticaceae

 Type of plant : Perennial

 Pilea is the largest genus of flowering plants in the nettle family Urticaceae.
 It is distributed throughout the tropics, subtropics, and warm temperate regions (with the exception of Australia and New Zealand).

 The majority of species are succulent, shade-loving herbs or shrubs.
 One of the most used species is P. Peperomioïdes - with its funny round-shaped leaves dangling from long stems.

 Not easy to identify the pileas, some looks like lamium, others like coleus ... they are polymorphous ;-)